What is Pelvic Floor Therapy?

 What should you expect in the Pelvic Floor evaluation and Treatment?

-In the first visit, the Occupational Therapist will review your history and physically evaluate and assess your whole body.
-Your history gives the Occupational Therapist a clearer picture of your condition and how it is affecting your life.
+In the first visit, the Pelvic Floor Therapist will review your history and physically evaluate and assess your whole body.
+Your history gives the Pelvic Floor Therapist a clearer picture of your condition and how it is affecting your life.
 The physical examination will include an external and internal assessment.
 However, the internal assessment may not occur on the first visit depending on the comfort level of the client.
-The Occupational Therapist will require consent from the client to perform the internal assessment and treatment.
+The Pelvic Floor Therapist will require consent from the client to perform the internal assessment and treatment.
 The client will also received individualized treatment including John Barnes myofascial release, education, and self-treatment.